andavies/andavies.github.io/_projects/wilder-bot.md

 ![Phone Screenshot](/images/phone-screenshot.png "Phone screenshot")

 Lovely stuff.
 The only thing left is to get it to run automatically every morning, which we can do using Amazon EventBridge.
 Setting up a new rule is simple - you enter the CRON expression that you want ("0 5 * * ? *" in my case - he gets up early), specify the lambda function to execute, and you're all set.
-Just need to add my friends phone number to the Lambda code next to my own, and it's done.
+Just need to add my friend's phone number to the Lambda code next to my own, and it's done.

 Time taken: 2 hours

 Result: Guaranteed LOLs

 Cost: 20 cents for the first million Lambda executions, i.e. 1 million days - should be ok.
 40 cents per month for storing the secret, and 4 cents per text message.
 Total cost for the two months it'll run: $5.80.
 Worth every penny.